lumeland/blog/posts/lume-2.5.0.md

 In order to make Lume more consistent across all plugins, I want to unify the way the CSS code is generated everywhere.
-That's why the `theme.path` option of Prism and Code Highlight plugins is now deprecated and the new `theme.cssFile` and `theme.placeholder` options were added.
+That's why the `theme.path` option of Prism and Code Highlight plugins are now deprecated and the new `theme.cssFile` and `theme.placeholder` options were added.

 ```js